omec-project/spgw/docs/procedures/initial_attach.md

     11. Second UE attach while PFCP session in progress
     12. Second UE attach while PFCP session is already established

-# Pending tasks
+# WIP
+- Enable gx config and setup initial call with PCRF.
+Some of the AVPs are not not correct. e.g. bearer identitier is sent as 35 instead of 5.
-    1. Graceful cleanup when context replacement.
+- Graceful cleanup when context replacement.

 # Special cases which needs more investigation
     1. setup response has different nodeid or FQDN.